hapax/hapax.github.io/fun.md

 - [Processing](https://processing.org/) is a great way to create interactive/visual sketches.
-- [Haskell](https://www.haskell.org/) is probably the most beautiful programming language ever.
-It has a reputation for difficulty, since a lot of abstract mathematics is baked into it, but there are lots of good (and free!) resources out there for learning it:
+- [Haskell](https://www.haskell.org/) is probably the most beautiful programming language in the noosphere.
+It has a reputation for difficulty, since a lot of abstract mathematics is baked into it, but there are many excellent and free resources for learning it.
+For instance,
   - [Learn You a Haskell](http://learnyouahaskell.com/) for a quick-and-dirty intro;
   - [Real World Haskell](http://book.realworldhaskell.org/) for